 Working with a personal trainer can give you the encouragement to meet your fitness goals.
 By partnering with a trainer, you'll also learn how to perform a long list of exercises correctly to help you maximize your time in the gym while minimizing your risk of injury.
-The number of calories you can expect to burn as a personal trainer guides you through your workout depends on the exercises in the routine.
-Always consult your doctor before beginning any exercise regimen.

 Video of the Day